Jump to section

 Symptoms are considered vague and can indicate may other diseases a reptile may develop.

-Dystocia, also known as difficult birth, can occur when the egg has trouble passing through birth canal.
+Dystocia, also known as difficult birth, can occur when the egg has trouble passing through the birth canal.
 Sometimes the eggs are too big and cannot pass through the cloaca successfully.
 In other cases, the uterus fails to expel the eggs and get stuck.
 Egg retention in turtles leads to the arrest of embryonic development and decreased thickness of the shell.
 If shell thickness does not decrease, the period of egg retention could be extended.

 There are many factors that can play a role in turtle dystocia; however, the major cause is unknown.
 Poor diet, incorrect environmental factors such as the wrong temperature, and other underlying diseases are all contributing factors.
 If your turtle cannot find a place to build her nest, this may also lead to egg retention.